|

 3. Three references with email addresses and telephone numbers

-4. Photocopy of a)current certifications b)driver's license c) motor vehicle report current within 1 year
+4. Photocopy of current certifications and driver's license and motor vehicle report current within 1 year

 Please see specific job descriptions, may have additional requirements for application.